Musheer360/BlankSlate/README.md

 # BlankSlate

-BlankSlate is a lightweight new tab extension designed for users who prefer a clean and minimal browsing experience.<br>
+BlankSlate is a free and open-source lightweight new tab extension designed for users who prefer a clean and minimal browsing experience.<br>
 It features a simple and elegant interface with a clock, a weather widget, quote for the day, daily wallpapers and other customizations.

 ## Features